ppiyush13/dynamic-entry-webpack-plugin/readme.md

 ## Motivation

-- Whenever creating front-end applications, multiple chunks might get created.
-In order to load our application certain chunks needs to be present before loading our main bundle.
+- Whenever creating front-end applications, webpack(based on configurations) might generated multiple chunks.
+In order to load our application, certain chunks needs to be present before loading our main chunk.
     Example, vendor chunk must be present before main bundle is loaded.

-- Loading of entry chunks before main bundle is taken by **html-webpack-plugin**.
+- Loading of dependent chunks before main chunk is taken by **html-webpack-plugin**.
 For example

-    We might see some like this injected in HTML
+    We might encounter script tags injected in HTML

     ```html